Rohitv0991/eCommerce-API/README.md

     "image_url":"https://domain.com/in/image/sample/12345?"
 }
 ```
-Now we will send a post request with the **JSON** parameters to our API
+Now we will send a POST request with the **JSON** parameters to our API
 ```python

 import requests